garrandall/popular-music-data/tracks/left-in-the-dark-barbra-streisand.md

 I just need some love
 So turn out the light and I'll be left in the dark again I just need some love
-So turn out the lights and I'll be left in the dark again......
+So turn out the lights and I'll be left in the dark again...
 Left in the dark again